skkusohee/VideoStream/README.md

 ### Detailed explanation
 This video streaming program start with high video resolution.
 It automatically modify the video quality according to the current buffering.
 If you want to get more detailed information, check the `Results` section right down below.

+## Issue

+During speed control, buffering occurs when the speed increases too much, so it is implemented to automatically improve resolution.

 ## Results